MicrosoftDocs/azure-docs/articles/machine-learning/how-to-create-component-pipelines-cli.md

 ---

-# Create and run machine learning pipelines with the Azure Machine Learning CLI (Preview)
+# Create and run machine learning pipelines using components with the Azure Machine Learning CLI (Preview)

-In this article, you learn how to create and run [machine learning pipelines](concept-ml-pipelines.md) by using the Azure CLI.
+In this article, you learn how to create and run [machine learning pipelines](concept-ml-pipelines.md) by using the Azure CLI and [Components](concept-components.md).
+You can create pipelines without using components (for more, see TODOO), but components offer the greatest amount of flexibility and reuse.
 AzureML Pipelines may be defined in YAML and run from the CLI, authored in Python, or composed in AzureML Studio Designer with a drag-and-drop UI.
 This document focuses on the CLI.

 [!INCLUDE [preview disclaimer](../../includes/machine-learning-preview-generic-disclaimer.md)]